odradev/casper-contract-schema/README.md

 - `struct` - Represents a struct kind of data with a list of named fields.
 - `enum` - Represents an enum type with a list of named variants.
 There three modes when defining variants:
-    - `single unnnamed field` - variant with a single unnamed field is encoded as is,
+    - `single unnamed field` - variant with a single unnamed field is encoded as is,
     - `multiple unnamed fields` - variant with multiple unnamed fields are packed into a tuple,